ievaji/artikel-sinatra/README.md

 Is it 'der Band', 'das Band' or 'die Band'?
 Use Artikel to qickly answer that question!

 The idea for this project arose out of a daily need to look up the Artikel for German nouns.
+I made it for learning purposes and the result is meant for anyone who needs help with this part of German grammar.
+It is strictly non-commercial, in short.
+Long live free knowledge!

 Artikel uses Wiktionary for lookup and links to it for further details.

 It can be tested here: https://artikel-sinatra.herokuapp.com/

-## DOCUMENTATION
+## How it works

-- Information on Classes
+- Classes
   - [Word](https://github.com/ievaji/artikel-sinatra/edit/master/README.md#word)
   - [Cleaner](https://github.com/ievaji/artikel-sinatra/edit/master/README.md#cleaner)
   - [Finder](https://github.com/ievaji/artikel-sinatra/edit/master/README.md#finder)
     - Main Methods
 - [Results explained](https://github.com/ievaji/artikel-sinatra/edit/master/README.md#results-explained)

-## Information on Classes

 ## Word